cristianbote/goober/README.md

 });
 ```

-Alternatively you can use `goober/should-forward-prop` addon, to pass only the filter function and not have to deal with the full `props` object.
+Alternatively you can use `goober/should-forward-prop` addon to pass only the filter function and not have to deal with the full `props` object.

 ```js
 import React from 'react';